Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 I'm doing it for artistic reasons.

-We could have joined forces to tell people about the young boys climbing the the beaches of Gallipoli but instead you were big this little that we did make them miniature so they were normal size in your exhibition so you mean miniature and they were tall when they miniature bigature fellas on the not a bigger chair because that's a medium chair a bigature
+We could have joined forces to tell people about the young boys climbing the beaches of Gallipoli, but instead you were big this, little that.
+We did make a miniature ball.

 And I would argue that the worry of you guys joining forces, had you, is that to meet in the middle, everything just would have been normal.
 Which is way too big.